- Brightwork Research & Analysis uses a comprehensive TCO method.

 (Hourly Rate × Percentage of Time on the Project) × Average of (Implementation Duration Low, Implementation Duration High) × 4.3 (weeks per year) × 40 (hrs) Senior Manager/Partner

 This is the hourly rate for the more senior manager/partner, who is the most senior resource on the project from the consulting company or from the vendor.
-This resource will deal with project management issues, perform account management, acquire resources as needed, etc. These are not full-time resources, but tend to manage multiple projects (if they are from the vendor) or manage the overall program (of which the module being calculated here is just one part).
+This resource will deal with project management issues, perform account management, acquire resources as needed, etc. These are not full-time resources but tend to manage multiple projects (if they are from the vendor) or manage the overall program (of which the module being calculated here is just one part).
 There is a separate line item for the percentage that each of these resources is on the project.
 Changing either the hourly rate or the percentage of time they are on the project adjusts the consulting costs.
-I won’t list the explanations for the durations of each of the consulting line items, as they should be self-explanatory.
+I won’t list the explanations for the duration of each of the consulting line items, as they should be self-explanatory.
 The cost of this resource is calculated with the following formula:

 (Hourly Rate × Percentage of Time on the Project) × Average of (Implementation Duration Low, Implementation Duration High) × 4.3 (weeks per month) × 40 (hrs) Travel Cost Assumption

 This is for a project in the US.
 A project in Manhattan or San Francisco would be more expensive, and a project in Omaha, Nebraska would be less.
-Local resources, if a company can get them, would cost less—but of course it is not likely that the company would fi nd local resources, and most often the local resources are not the best resources for the project.
-The travel cost is estimated at $45 per hour, and is then multiplied by the number of hours that the consultants are predicted to be on the project.
+Local resources, if a company can get them, would cost less—but of course, it is not likely that the company would find local resources, and most often the local resources are not the best resources for the project.
+The travel cost is estimated at $45 per hour and is then multiplied by the number of hours that the consultants are predicted to be on the project.
 This per hour estimate can be adjusted per the project’s location.
 I developed the following expense estimate spreadsheet for a project in Seattle, for which I bid an all-inclusive rate (that is, I would pick up my expenses).
 Because I sometimes stay over weekends, I want to include both my cost of staying and the cost if I fly in and out of the city.